-Although gatekeepers aren’t influencers in the sales process, they have the power to decide whether to connect a salesperson and an executive, or not.
+Although gatekeepers aren't influencers in the business process, they have the power to decide whether to connect a salesperson and an executive, or not.
 In the worst-case scenario, they can become insurmountable obstacles.

 Since gatekeepers stand in the way of a company’s sales goals, there are multiple strategies that a salesperson can use to overcome them.
 Some of these methods run counter to one another.

 However, there's one strategy, that no sales rep should ever apply:

 Once again — reps must not lie, ever.
 No matter how badly they want to reach their intended target.
 Instead, it is suggested that sales reps can use the "not technically a lie" strategy.
 If a gatekeeper asks you if it's a sales call, good advice here would be to say: "Yes.
 And the DM should be expecting my call."

 To sell or not to sell to the gatekeeper

 Some sales professionals advocate heavily against this practice.
 They emphasize that trying to sell to a gatekeeper is a waste of time and is also a risk of getting rejected by a person who doesn't have the power to say "yes" or "no" to your actual offer.